Brooklyn Dodgers: Origin of the Dodgers

+Over the 1890s, Charles Ebbets accumulated shares in the club, owning 80% of it by decade's end.
+Other shares were held by Harry Von der Horst, owner of the Baltimore Orioles team that won consecutive championships in 1894, 1895, and 1896, and Orioles manager Ned Hanlon.
+In 1899, Von der Horst and Hanlon moved most of the Orioles' stars from Baltimore to join the Grays (Bridegrooms) in Brooklyn; Hanlon became the team's manager.
+The press, inspired by the popular circus act The Hanlons' Superba, dubbed the new combined team the Brooklyn Superbas.
+In 1899 and in 1900, they were the champions of the National League.

 Nicknames

 The name Brooklyn Trolley Dodgers was first used to describe the team in 1895.
 The nickname was still new enough in September 1895 that a newspaper reported that "'Trolley Dodgers' is the new name which eastern baseball cranks [fans] have given the Brooklyn club."
-In 1895, Brooklyn played at Eastern Park, bounded by Eastern Parkway (now Pitkin Avenue), Powell Street, Sutter Avenue, Van Sinderen Street, where they had moved early in the 1891 season when the second Washington Park burned down.
+In 1895, Brooklyn played at Eastern Park, bounded by Eastern Parkway (now Pitkin Avenue), Powell Street, Sutter Avenue, Van Sinderen Street, where they had moved early in the 1891 season, when the second Washington Park burned down.

 Some sources erroneously report that the name "Trolley Dodgers" referred to pedestrians avoiding fast cars on street car tracks that bordered Eastern Park on two sides.
 However, Eastern Park was not bordered by street-level trolley lines that had to be "dodged" by pedestrians.
 The name "Trolley Dodgers" implied the dangers posed by trolley cars in Brooklyn generally, which in 1892, began the switch from horse-power to electrical power, which made them much faster, and were hence regarded as more dangerous.
 The name was later shortened to Brooklyn Dodgers.

-Other team names used to refer to the franchise that finally came to be called "the Dodgers" were the Atlantics (1884, not directly related to the earlier Brooklyn Atlantics), Bridegrooms or Grooms (1888–1898), Ward's Wonders, the Superbas (1899–1910), and the Robins (1914–1931).
-All of these nicknames were used by fans and newspaper sports writers to describe the team, often concurrently, but not in any official capacity.
+Other team names used to refer to the franchise that finally came to be called "the Dodgers" were the Atlantics (1884, not directly related to the earlier Brooklyn Atlantics), Bridegrooms or Grooms (1888–1898), Ward's Wonders, the Superbas (1899–1910), and the Robins (1914–1931), named for longtime manager Wilbert Robinson.
+All of these nicknames were used by fans and newspaper sportswriters to describe the team, often concurrently, but not in any official capacity.
 The team's legal name was the Brooklyn Base Ball Club.